Use of force data: 2018-2021

 As the Vermont State Police continues our ongoing efforts to fully illuminate the scope of operations, enhance transparency, and provide operational and public safety data to Vermonters with increasing scope and volume, the Vermont State Police is publishing (annually) all data related to the use of force in responses.
 While uncommon — force is used in about 0.3% of incidents that VSP responds to annually — these are important events to report on.
-This data has been shared publicly with lawmakers and others during the past two years.
-At this stage in the evolution of our systems, we are now able to publish interactive versions.
-They are linked below.
+This data has historically been shared publicly with lawmakers and others, but in recent years we have begun publishing interactive versions.
+They are available below.

 Some notes on the information: